The Real Reason Suit Pockets Are Sewn Shut

 We finally unravel the mystery behind the stitches.

-When it comes to your clothes, there’s nothing more frustrating than reaching into the pockets…only to find them sewn shut.
-While this phenomenon occurs across all types of garments, you’ll discover that most suits come with their pockets like this.
+When it comes to fashion, there are few design elements more baffling than reaching into the pockets… only to find the pockets sewn shut.
+While this phenomenon occurs across all types of garments, you’ll discover that most new suits come with their pockets like this.
 As a result, it can be hard to know if the pockets are real or faux—so, you’re probably thinking, “What’s the point?”

 Though it may seem strange, there’s actually a reason why suit pockets are sewn shut.
 But it’s up to you to decide if the answer is suit-able.